Without Landlord’s Consent, Can Tenants Invite Others to Share Rent in Taiwan? How to Avoid Disputes

 ✨Plain Explanation: The new law is stricter.
 Tenants must obtain written consent before subletting, even partially.
 Unlike in the past, silence from the landlord no longer implies consent.

-Residential Tenancy Act, Article 10, Paragraph 1, Subparagraph 3:
+Rental Housing Market Development and Regulation Act, Article 10, Paragraph 1, Subparagraph 3:

 “If a tenant subleases the dwelling to another without the landlord’s written consent, the landlord may terminate the lease early without compensation to the tenant.”